fictionic/SiteswapSuite/README.md

 Allow generation of ball/antiball pairs in transitions.
 By default, tosses will only be made from hands that have balls to throw, and antitosses will only be made from hands that have antiballs to throw.
 With this flag set, the transition may generate pairs of one ball and one antiball to be thrown together, reducing the length of the transition.
 With both `-g` and `-q` set, the transitions will all be one beat in length or less.

 `--un-antitossify-transitions`, `-A`
 By default, transitions may contain antitosses.
 With this flag set, antitosses will be converted to regular tosses of negative height.
+This is separate from the regular operation `--un-antitossify` because the prefix and suffix siteswaps of a transition must be taken into account when un-antitossifying them, as negative tosses can originate from or end up there in the result.

 `--display-generalized-transition`, `-G`
 Display the general form of the transition along with actual examples.
 The general transition is displayed as `<tosses>{<catches>}`, with tosses indicated by `&` (infinite-tosses) and catches indicated by `-&` (negative-infinite tosses).